-The percentage of Wyoming students who reported smoking a cigarette one or more occasions in the past 30 days.
+The percentage of Wyoming students who reported smoking a cigarette on one or more occasions in the past 30 days.

-Chart 71: Past 30-Day Cigarette Use (Grades 6 and 8, and 10 and 12, Females and Males)
+Chart 71: Past 30-Day Cigarette Use (Females and Males)

-The percentage of Wyoming students who reported smoking a cigarette one or more occasions in the past 30 days.
+The percentage of Wyoming students who reported smoking a cigarette on one or more occasions in the past 30 days.